-What is the difference between a BSc and BA Hons?by Caroline Hardaker
+What is the difference between BSc and BA Hons?by Caroline Hardaker

 What is a BA?

 BA really means Bachelor of Arts.
-The BA title is normally pinned to undergraduate degrees such as modern foreign languages, music, the arts, communities, and most of the humanities subjects.
+The BA title is normally pinned to undergraduate degrees in modern foreign languages, music, the arts, communities, and most of the humanities subjects.

 What is a BSc?

 BSc means Bachelor of Science.
 In earlier days of higher education, all undergraduate programmes were Bachelor of Arts.
 This changed in 1860, when the University of London started offering Bachelor of Science degrees for the first time.

 A BSc will usually last for three years, though many can stretch up to five years depending on the subject.
 In the UK, three years is the most usual.
 Some Bachelor of Science degrees offer hands-on experience in specific fields – such as field trips on dedicated marine vessels or dedicated work placements.

 Here at Newcastle, most degrees come with a work placement option, regardless of whether they are a BA or a BSc.
 Find out more, including the latest information about work placements during the current global pandemic, in our Careers Hub.